 - Indoor visits will be conducted Monday-Sunday by appointment only between the hours of 9am-5pm.
 Exceptions will made on a case by case basis for family member who are unable to visit during these times.

 - The number of visitors per resident at one time will be limited to one per resident.

 - The number of visitors in the facility at one time will be limited to two.

 - Visits will be scheduled in advance and the length of time allowed will be limited to 30 minutes to ensure all residents are able to receive visitors.

-- Visits will be primarily conducted in a designated visitation area- activities room next to the dining room, unless the health status of a resident prevents them from leaving their room.
+- Visits will be conducted in the resident’s room or the designated visitation area- activities room next to the dining room.

 - Visits with residents in shared rooms will not be conducted in the resident room but rather in the designated visitation area.

 - If the health status of a resident prevents them from leaving their room, an in room visit will be coordinated.

 - Indoor visiting will be determined by the county COVID-19 positivity rate, found on the COVID-19 Nursing Home Data site https://data.cms.gov/stories/s/COVID-19-Nursing-Home-Data/bkwz-xpvg:

 - Low (<5%) = Visitation can occur according to the core principles of COVID-19 infection prevention and facility policies (beyond compassionate care visits).